Pediatric Intensive Care Unit (PICU) Houston TX

 Pediatric Intensive Care Unit

-Our 20-bed Pediatric Intensive Care Unit (PICU) provides critical care to traumatically injured and critical ill pediatric patients from birth to 16 years of age.
+Our 30-bed Pediatric Intensive Care Unit (PICU) provides critical care to traumatically injured and critically ill patients from birth to 18 years of age.
 The multidisciplinary team specializes in the unique needs of critically ill or injured children and is one of only three pediatric intensive care units serving the Greater Houston area.
 As a Level I Pediatric Trauma Center and one of the busiest trauma centers in the country, Children’s Memorial Hermann Hospital is specialized and equipped to care for even the most severe cases.

 Our nurses are required to become certified in Pediatric Advanced Life Support (PALS), an American Heart Association training program aimed to improve the quality of care provided to seriously ill or injured children, resulting in improved outcomes.
-Many of our nurses attend the Houston Area Collaborative Critical Care Program for pediatric nurses.
+Many of our nurses are active participants in the Houston Area Collaborative Critical Care Program for pediatric nurses.

-We provide sleep rooms, a lounge and laundry for parents.
-Child life specialists work with our patients and their families, especially siblings, to assist in coping with the stress of a loved one being hospitalized and critically ill.
+Child Life specialists are also available to our patients and their families, especially siblings, to assist in coping with the stress of a loved one being hospitalized and critically ill.

 Extracorporeal Membrane Oxygenation (ECMO)

-Children's Memorial Hermann Hospital is one of only two hospitals in Houston offering ECMO, which is used for newborns and children who are critically ill with respiratory failure or who are recovering after cardiac surgery.
+Children's Memorial Hermann Hospital (CMHH) is one of only two hospitals in Houston offering ECMO, which is used for newborns and children who are critically ill with respiratory failure or who are recovering after cardiac surgery.
 A lifesaving technique that supports the function of the heart and lungs, ECMO allows an infant or child to rest while healing of the organs naturally takes place.
 As a high-volume program in Texas, the Pediatric ECMO Program supports approximately 30 children each year.

 Because we recognize that the family presence is comforting and reassuring to your child, we place minimal restrictions on family visits.
 Please help us provide the best possible care by following these guidelines:

-- All visitors to the PICU must first obtain authorization to visit at the reception desk.
+- All PICU visitors must first obtain visit authorization at the reception desk.
 Entry is controlled for the safety of your child.

 - Visitation is limited to your child's room.